allemmbinn/S2NNDS/README.md

 ```
 As shown in the paper, the comparisions between *S2NN-DS* and *ABC-DS* are observable for some of the shapes in the LASA dataset.
 For all the datasets, you will obtain the statistical measurements of MSE, SD, DTW and Safe Area in Workspace corresponding to *S2NN-DS*.
 ## Benchmarking Results

-The benchmarking has been performed for the followign LASA Datasets:
+Benchmarking is performed on the following LASA datasets:
 - Worm
 - PShape
 - Sshape
 - Sine

 ### ABC-DS Polynomials
-We use this [code](https://github.com/martinschonger/abc-ds) using [PENBMI](http://www.penopt.com/penbmi.html) solver (obtained official license) for fair comparisions.
-All the experiments were run on the same PC with  Ubuntu 20.04LTS system with 16GB RAM equipped with NVIDIA GeForce RTX 4050 - 6GB GPU.
+ABC-DS baselines are generated using the official implementation [abc-ds](https://github.com/martinschonger/abc-ds) with the PENBMI solver (official license).

+All experiments are conducted on the same machine:
+- Ubuntu 20.04 LTS
+- 16 GB RAM
+- NVIDIA GeForce RTX 4050 (6 GB)

 The config file containing these polynomials are stored in the folder `abc_ds_config`.

 ### Validating the Results